 - 2. Use the metal tweezers to remove the two rubber screw covers near the antenna.
 Retain the screw covers for reassembly. - 3.
 Using a Torx driver with a T-6 bit, remove the 4 screws at each corner of the rear housing.
 Retain the screws for reassembly.
-See Figure 5.
+See Figure 6.

-Figure 5.
+Figure 6.
 Removing the rear housing screws

-4. Release the two housing latches on each side of the phone by inserting the pointed end of the plastic disassembly tool into the openings on the rear housing.
+4. Release the two housing latches by inserting the pointed end of the plastic disassembly tool into the openings on the rear housing.